·

 P

-– I remained in the mechanical business, doing tuning and accessories for
+– I remained in the mechanical business, doing tuning and accessories

 motorcycles until 2000 when I retired.